-- Do I have nexus?
+1. Do I have nexus?
 Establishing where you have physical and/or economic nexus is a crucial first step in becoming compliant with sales tax.

-- Who is responsible for paying the sales tax?
+1. Who is responsible for paying the sales tax?
 This is the main question we are going to focus on today.

 Who’s Responsible for Paying the Sales Tax for My Online Business?

 The past few years have presented an ever-changing landscape in terms of sales tax laws.
 These changes have affected online sellers all across the board.
 The U.S Supreme Court made its decision in the South Dakota v.
 Wayfair case that drastically altered the playing field for online sellers.
-Before that most eCommerce businesses with sales tax nexus were expected to collect and remit sales tax from buyers whether they sold on their own website or utilized an online marketplace.
+Up until that point, most eCommerce businesses with sales tax nexus were expected to collect and remit sales tax from buyers whether they sold on their own website or utilized an online marketplace.
 However, now all states have marketplace facilitator laws in place.

 Marketplace Facilitator Laws